The Women of India Leadership Summit: History

 The summit admitted many notable personalities such as the actor, director, social activist and a theatre artist Nandita Das, designer & entrepreneur Poonam Bhagat and the Emmy awardee and Karamveer Chakra Award winner Kaizaad Kotwal who brought The Vagina Monologues to the forum; as key speakers and participants in different sessions.

-Today
+2014 conference

-The second annual conference of The Women of India Summit, will took place on 18 to 20 September 2014 at India Islamic Cultural Centre, New Delhi.
+The second annual conference of The Women of India Summit took place on 18 to 20 September 2014 at India Islamic Cultural Centre, New Delhi.
 The theme was "Invest in yourself" aiming to reach out to women with topics such as Boundaries, Invest in yourself, re-defining masculinity and defeating rape culture.

-This year the Summit had speakers such as: Naina Lal Kidwai, a chartered accountant by profession, is an Indian banker and business executive; actress and producer of Vagina Monlogues in India, Mahabanoo mody-Kotwal; the Emmy awardee and Karamveer Chakra Award winner Kaizaad Kotwal who brought The Vagina Monologues to the forum last year; designer & entrepreneur Poonam Bhagat and Chief Strategy Office India, JWT Mumbai, Bindu Sethi among others.
+That year the Summit had speakers such as: Naina Lal Kidwai, a chartered accountant by profession, is an Indian banker and business executive; actress and producer of Vagina Monlogues in India, Mahabanoo mody-Kotwal; the Emmy awardee and Karamveer Chakra Award winner Kaizaad Kotwal who brought The Vagina Monologues to the forum last year; designer & entrepreneur Poonam Bhagat and Chief Strategy Office India, JWT Mumbai, Bindu Sethi among others.